What is a salary sacrifice pension and how does it work?

 It is the law that every employer auto-enrols their employees into a workplace pension scheme, provided that those employees are between the ages of 22 and state pension age and earn a minimum of £10,000 annually.

-These employees are automatically placed into the scheme, with an option to opt-out.
+These employees are automatically placed into the scheme, with an option to opt out.

 Other salary sacrifice FAQs

-Does salary sacrifice affect state pension?
+Does salary sacrifice affect your state pension?

 Your state pension is based on your NI contributions record.
 Because you pay less NI with a salary sacrifice scheme, this may impact your state pension.